 Chemical Pesticide Sprays

-There are several pesticides made specifically for indoor use on black bugs on plants.
+There are several pesticides made specifically for indoor use on black aphids on plants.
 But, if the weather is agreeable, spraying outside is optimal.

 There are also several natural pesticides on the market that are 100% safe for your plants.